Toy Town Hall

 Toy Town Hall is a 1936 Warner Bros.
 Merrie Melodies cartoon directed by Friz Freleng.
 The short was released on September 19, 1936.
+It is notable for reusing footage from two-strip color Merrie Melodies released between 1934 and 1935.

 Plot

 A young tot is put to bed in the middle of listening to the Ben Bernie Orchestra on the radio.
 He falls asleep and dreams that his toys in the room become movie and radio stars who put on a version of Fred Allen's Town Hall Tonight, with a bunch of musical acts.
 At the end of the short, the youngster wakes up.